rgelb/SQL-To-ElasticSearch/README.md

 This quickie app converts SQL statements into ElasticSearch equivalent queries.
 Note that the converter is very much a work in progress, and as such, doesn't support great many things.

 ## What works
-At the moment the application supports SELECT, FROM, WHERE statements.
+At the moment the application supports SELECT, FROM, WHERE, GROUP BY statements.
 For SELECT, you can either place * or specify column names.
 The FROM statement works with either aliases or indexes.
 The WHERE conditions support a subset of operators: =, >, >=, <, <=, IN, BETWEEN
+The GROUP BY statement only supports column names.
+Functions such as COUNT(*) will cause the translation to fail

 Examples:
 ```sql